Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

-A: Well, what I did, I took, in my experiment, when I found out about this, you know, I [unintelligible].
+A: Well, what I did, I took, in my experiment, when I found out about this, you know, I'm gung ho.
 I went out and looked in the garbage cans.
 I knew the only place you're going to find massive parasites is in a garbage can outside of the fish market.
 So I went into a garbage outside of the fish market and found a piece of salmon that was undulating with pinworms.
 And I ate the worms and all, and I did not get parasites.
 But that was only eight years after having all the chemo and radiation, so I was still poisoned that no parasite could live in my body.

-Q: [unintelligible]
+Q: High fish, does that have parasites in it?

 A: No. It's mainly bacteria.
 If you incubate it the right way and let it sit in the warm temperature, eventually it will grow parasites.
 But we make the high meat in the refrigerator so it won't generate parasites and doesn't move through the stages so quickly.
 And I also ate calf's brain infested with flutes, and chicken tripe infested with parasites, and I couldn't get one.
 I haven't tried it in probably 12 years.
 I probably could get them now. [unintelligible]